albyr/rgb-lamp/README.md

 rgb-lamp
 ========

-A multicoloured lamp powered by Arduino
+A colour-changing lamp powered by Arduino.